jakedcmp/droneserver/DEPLOYMENT_GUIDE.md

 ## 🚁 Complete Guide to Flying Your Drone with AI

-This guide will walk you through setting up and using the MAVLink MCP server to control your drone at **172.233.128.95:5678**.
+This guide will walk you through setting up and using the MAVLink MCP server to control your MAVLink-enabled drone.

 ---